xerri04/AES256-CBC/README.md

 # AES256-CBC
-AES256-CBC C with padding implementation with tiny AES, which generates a random nonce that is safe to use for cryptography padding implementation
+An implementation of AES-256-CBC with padding using Tiny AES, which generates a random nonce that is safe to use for cryptography.

-The current repository contains codes which measures:
+This repository contains code that measures:

 1. CPU Cycles per Bytes
 2. CPU Time
 3. Wall Time

-To compile both encrypt.c & decrypt.c, simply run the Makefile:
+To compile both encrypt.c and decrypt.c, simply run the Makefile:

 ```
 make all